El-Registan: Biography

 After the Nazi invasion of the Soviet Union in June 1941, El-Registan became a special war correspondent, frequently traveling to front lines.
 He attracted the attention of Joseph Stalin, and when he submitted his draft of the new Soviet anthem, written in collaboration with Sergey Mikhalkov, Stalin personally chose the draft and instructed the authors on the changes to be made.
-Eventually, it was adopted as the National Anthem of the Soviet Union in 1944.
+Eventually, it was adopted as the national anthem of the Soviet Union in 1944.

 He was married to Valentina Galanina, an actress in Moscow.
-El-Registan died in Moscow and is buried in the Novodevichye Cemetery.
+El-Registan died in Moscow on 30 June 1945 and is buried in the Novodevichye Cemetery.